NZR KA class: In service

-The KA class was solely based in the North Island, and upon entering service, the first members were placed on heavy freight and express passenger service.
+The KA class was solely based in the North Island, and upon entering service, the first members were placed on heavy freight and express passenger services.
 They saw extensive use on these tasks during wartime.
-The shrouding, while cleaning up the appearance of the locomotives, was open at the top and began gathering soot and dust that affected the working environment in the cab.
-After the war, a coal shortage also occurred and NZR decided to convert a large number of locomotives to oil burning.
+The shrouding was open at the top and began gathering soot and dust that affected the working environment in the cab.
+After 1945, a coal shortage led NZR to convert a large number of locomotives to oil burning.
 The KA class were a prime candidate due to the large size of the grate.
-Conversion to oil-burning occurred from 1947 and 1953, with nineteen of the class done at Otahuhu Workshops and sixteen at Hutt.
-The conversion coincided with the removal of the shrouding, and also the replacement of the ACFI feedwater system with an exhaust steam injector.
+Conversion to oil-burning occurred from 1947 and 1953, with nineteen of the class converted at Otahuhu Workshops and sixteen at Hutt.
+The conversion coincided with the removal of the shrouding and also the replacement of the ACFI feedwater system with an exhaust steam injector.
+As a result, the locomotives were able to obtain faster speeds, with speeds up to 121 km/h recorded.